 South Dakota State women’s basketball is winning the hearts of women’s basketball fans in the state and beyond one player, one game and one season at a time thanks to a soft-spoken coach who values family, friends and basketball.
 The dean of The Summit League coaches, Aaron Johnston has infused a culture of excellence, embraced the balance of student and athlete and has the name South Dakota State equating to success.

-In his 15th season at the helm of the Jackrabbit program, Johnston has created a mid-major powerhouse by working hard daily to earn a prominent spot among the country’s elite women’s basketball programs.
-Johnston has guided SDSU to eight postseason appearances, including five NCAA Tournaments, since the program turned Division I. The four-time Summit League Coach of the Year (2008, 2009, 2012, 2014) has guided the Jackrabbits to a winning record in all 14 years at South Dakota State, and has led SDSU to 11 20-win seasons, including seven of the last eight years.
+Entering his 16th season at the helm of the Jackrabbit program, Johnston has created a mid-major powerhouse by working hard daily to earn a prominent spot among the country’s elite women’s basketball programs.
+Johnston has guided SDSU to eight postseason appearances, including six NCAA Tournaments, since the program turned Division I in 2004-05.
+The four-time Summit League Coach of the Year (2008, 2009, 2012, 2014) has guided the Jackrabbits to a winning record in all 15 years at South Dakota State, and has led SDSU to 12 20-win seasons, including eight of the last nine years.

-During Johnston’s tenure, the Jackrabbits boast a league-leading three Academic All-Summit League honorees, four CoSIDA Academic All-Americans, a pair of NCAA Postgraduate Scholarship winners, three SDSU Team Academic Awards and a cumulative team GPA of 3.51 during Johnston’s 14 years.
+During Johnston’s tenure, the Jackrabbits boast a league-leading four Academic All-Summit League honorees, five CoSIDA Academic All-Americans, a pair of NCAA Postgraduate Scholarship winners, three SDSU Team Academic Awards and a cumulative team GPA of 3.51 during Johnston’s 15 years.

 To say South Dakota State made a smooth transition to Division I is an understatement.
 From the first bounce of the basketball, the Jackrabbits took over The Summit League and set their sights on the NCAA elite.
-The Jacks have posted a 148-62 (.704) Division I record, made five NCAA Tournaments and three Women’s NIT, and Johnston was a 2009 Naismith Women’s College Coach of the Year finalist in addition to Summit League Coach of the Year four times.
+The Jacks have posted a 195-71 (.733) Division I record, made six NCAA Tournaments and three Women’s NIT appearances, and Johnston was a 2009 Naismith Women’s College Coach of the Year finalist in addition to The Summit League Coach of the Year four times.

 With South Dakota State moving up to NCAA Division I during the 2004-05 season, the Johnston-led Jackrabbits posted their fourth consecutive 20-win season, finishing with a 21-7 record.
 The mark included an 8-7 record against Division I opponents, highlighted by victories over NCAA Tournament qualifier Middle Tennessee State and Southeastern Conference opponents Alabama and Kentucky.